GianlucaRigatti/dataviz-optional-exercise-4/README.md

 - **Overview** provides an introduction to the dataset, summary statistics, global indicators, and a complete data table.
 - **Data Explorer** allows filtering by continent, country, and year range.
 - **Visualizations** includes:
-  - GDP per capita versus life expectancy, with population represented by bubble size
+  - GDP per Capita versus Life Expectancy, with Population represented by bubble size
-  - Continent-level comparisons
+  - Continent-level Comparisons
-  - Rankings of the top countries by GDP per capita, life expectancy, or population
+  - Rankings of the Top Countries by GDP per Capita, Life Expectancy, or Population
-- **Trend Analysis** includes an animated world map and country comparisons over time.
+- **Trend Analysis** includes:
+  - An animated Choropleth Map that visualizes GDP per Capita, Life Expectancy, or Population over time
+  - Country Comparisons over time
 - **Download** exports the currently filtered dataset as a CSV file.

-Filters selected in the Data Explorer are stored in the Streamlit session and applied to the visualization, trend-analysis, and download pages.
+Filters selected in the **Data Explorer** page are stored in a Streamlit session and applied to the *Visualization*, *Trend Analysis*, and *Download* pages.

+---

 ## Data Preparation